vxcxy27/VELO-Garage-OS/README.md

 6. As jobs move across the kanban board (Pending → In Progress → On Hold → Completed → Delivered), the customer automatically gets a WhatsApp message about the new status.
 7. When a license is close to expiring (within 14 days) or has expired, it shows up on the Admin portal's **License Expiry** page as a card, ready to renew in one click.

-## 5. WhatsApp setup (no Twilio, uses your own number)

-This uses `whatsapp-web.js`, which drives an actual WhatsApp Web session - not a paid API.

-1. Set `WHATSAPP_ENABLED=true` in `.env` and restart the server.
-2. As the shop owner, open the **WhatsApp Setup** tab in the dashboard.
-3. A QR code will appear.
-On the phone whose number you want messages to send from: open WhatsApp → Settings → Linked Devices → Link a Device → scan the code.
-4. Once connected, job status changes will automatically message the customer's phone number (the one entered on the job).

 **Notes:**
 - This library needs to run a real Chromium instance, so it must run on a machine with internet access (not a fully offline/sandboxed container).